hashicorp/terraform-provider-google/website/docs/r/monitoring_alert_policy.html.markdown

   can contain only lowercase letters, numerals, underscores, and dashes.
 Keys must begin with a letter.

+* `severity` -
+  (Optional)
+  The severity of an alert policy indicates how important incidents generated by that policy are.
+The severity level will be displayed on the Incident detail page and in notifications.
+  Possible values are: `CRITICAL`, `ERROR`, `WARNING`.

 * `documentation` -
   (Optional)
   Documentation that is included with notifications and incidents related